spyoungtech/FreeSimpleGUI/docs/index.md

 ### Manual installation

 If you're not connected to the net on your target machine, or pip isn't working, or you want to run the latest code from GitHub, then all you have to do is place the single PySimpleGUI source file `PySimpleGUI.py` (for tkinter port)  in your application's folder (the folder where the py file is that imports PySimpleGUI).
-Your application will load that local copy of PySimpleGUI as if it were a package.
+Your application will load that local copy of FreeSimpleGUI as if it were a package.

 Be ***sure*** that you delete this PySimpleGUI.py file if you install a newer pip version.
 Often the sequence of events is that a bug you've reported was fixed and checked into GitHub.
 You download the PySimpleGUI.py file (or the appropriately named one for your port) and put with your app.
 Then later your fix is posted with a new release on PyPI.
 You'll want to delete the GitHub one before you install from pip.